thegetty/artistryinbronze/content/conservation-and-analysis/37-boyatzis.md

 ---
 id: "37"
-title: A Scientific Assessment of the Long-Term Protection of Incralac Coatings on Ancient Bronze Collections in the National Archaeological Museum and the Epigraphic and Numismatic Museum, in Athens, Greece
+title: A Scientific Assessment of the Long-Term Protection of Incralac Coatings on Ancient Bronze Collections in the National Archaeological Museum and the Epigraphic and Numismatic Museum in Athens, Greece
 short_title: Protection of Incralac Coatings
 type: essay
 contributor: